History, tourist information, and nearby accommodation

 The site was originally built in an arrangement of two concentric circles of stone and four of timber posts.
 The outer circles were 40 metres across and contained 42 stones.

 It seems likely that there were four phases of construction.
 The final phase, when the outer stone circle was built, saw the Sanctuary joined to the great henge and circle at Avebury, several miles away, through the West Kennet Avenue of stones.
 18th-century antiquarian Stukeley hypothesized that the whole complex of sites was meant to represent a huge snake, or serpent.

 Some theories have been put forward that the Sanctuary was a ceremonial centre, perhaps a place for religious observance to do with death and burial, but the evidence for this is not terribly conclusive.

 Pottery sherds and stone tools were found on the site during excavations.
 A single burial, and a Beaker vessel, dating to about 2000 BCE was also found, and this is thought to be the last formal activity on the site.

 Directly across the A4 are a number of easily visible round barrows in a farm field.
 The West Kennet Long Barrow is a short distance west, as is Silbury Hill, while Avebury Stone Circle is about 1.5 miles away.
-There is little trace of West Kennet Avenue near the Sanctuary - that is best followed from the Avebury end.
+There is little trace of West Kennett Avenue near the Sanctuary - that is best followed from the Avebury end.

 This is an open-access site, easily visited at any time.

 About Avebury Sanctuary

-Address: Overton Hill, A4, East Kennett, Wiltshire, England, SN8 1EY
+Address: Overton Hill, A4, Avebury, Wiltshire, England, SN8 1EY

 Attraction Type: Prehistoric Site